2017: Democrat Raphael Warnock’s Second Twitter Account Bashes ‘White Christians of Alabama’

 — Raphael G. Warnock (@RaphaelWarnock) July 14, 2019

-Warnock also appeared to take a side in the February 2019 scandal involving Virginia Gov. Ralph Northam (D) and a 1984 yearbook photo of two individuals, one dressed in Ku Klux Klan garb and another in blackface.
+Warnock also appears to have taken a side in the February 2019 scandal involving Virginia Gov. Ralph Northam (D) and a 1984 yearbook photo of two individuals, one dressed in Ku Klux Klan garb and another in blackface.
 Northam wavered on whether he was one of the two in the photo but Democrats including Virginia’s two U.S. senators and House Speaker Nancy Pelosi (D-CA) piled on calls for Northam to resign at the time.

 Of course, he should resign.
 My question is this: what kind of medical school publishes this kind of garbage in their yearbook?!
 In 1984!